KirstieJane/OpenAdvice/CONTRIBUTING.md

 # Contributing to Open Advice

-Welcome to the Open Advice project GitHub repository, and thank you for thinking about contributing! :smiley::heart::smiley:
+Welcome to the Open Advice project [GitHub repository][link_openadvicerepo], and thank you for thinking about contributing! :smiley::heart::smiley:

 The point of this file is to make it suuuuuper easy for you to get involved.
 So if you have any questions that aren't covered here please let us know!
 Check out the [Share your thoughts](#share-your-thoughts) section below for more details.